SysBioUAB/PyAMPA/README.md

-# README for Peptide Sequence Optimization Application
+# PyAMPA: A new tool for Antimicrobial Peptide Discovery and Optimization

 ## Introduction

-PyAMPA is a complete new implementation of the AMPA algorith, originally designed to predict antimicrobial sequences in proteins.
-PyAMPA can predict antimicrobial sequences from entire proteomes and has new features such as optimization, mutagenesis and interactive tables for visualizing data.
+PyAMPA is a complete new implementation of the AMPA algorithm (https://tcoffee.crg.eu/apps/ampa/do), originally designed to predict antimicrobial sequences in proteins.
+With PyAMPA you can now predict antimicrobial sequences from entire proteomes and has new features such as optimization, mutagenesis and interactive tables for visualizing data.
+If you found this work useful, please cite us:
+--PyAMPA-- Coming soon.
+--Original AMPA-- Marc Torrent, Paolo Di Tommaso, David Pulido, M. Victòria Nogués, Cedric Notredame, Ester Boix, David Andreu: AMPA: an automated web server for prediction of protein antimicrobial regions (2011) Bioinformatics 28(1):130-131.

 ## Installation